-The Academy of Fine Arts’ international mentoring programme implements a new supervision and teaching model which involves internationally successful artists supporting MFA students in order to help them evolve in an international context.
+The Academy of Fine Arts’ international mentoring programme offers a teaching model that involves internationally successful artists, curators and art executives, with the aim of supporting MFA students and deepening their understanding of what it means to practice in an internationally networked art world.

 - Mentors 2019-2021: artists Angela Rosenberg and Pilvi Takala.